psoerensen/qgteach/README.md

 ## Course Structure

-Each course typically follows this structure:
+Each course follows a standard structure.

 ```
 course-name/